-Join Joseph Labrecque for an in-depth discussion in this video Building the document class, part of Getting Started with ActionScript.
+Join Joseph Labrecque for an in-depth discussion in this video Building the document class, part of Learning ActionScript.

 When working in Adobe Flash Professional, we basically have two choices in how our …Actionscript code is organized.
 We can write code directly on the …Timeline, or create an external class to bind to the project. …In this lesson, we'll have a look at both options. …So, here we have an ActionScript 3 FLA file opened up, and it's blank. …We haven't done anything to it yet.
 Down in the Timeline here, we can create …a specific Actions layer.
 So we double-click on that layer name.…